 All budget holders meet regularly with Principal Accountant and have an allocated budget to discuss in conjunction with the strategy groups.
-These groups will be reconvened in autumn 2020 and monitor the BP using the monitoring and evaluation spreadsheet.
+These groups will be reconvened in autumn 2020 and monitor the BP using the monitoring and evaluation spreadsheet and have continued during the first quarter of 2021-22.